franklesniak/retropie-setup/README.md

     `sudo shutdown now`

 1. When the Raspberry Pi completes its shutdown, remove the power cable, and then remove the microSD card.

+## Graveyard

+### Enable SSH at the First Boot of the Raspberry Pi

+Secure Shell (SSH) is a remote access protocol that we will use to connect to the Raspberry Pi from the technician computer.

+1. If you haven't already done so, remove and reconnect the microSD card to the Windows computer.
+1. Create the SSH file:
+    - If it isn't already started, start Notepad++ on the technician computer.
+    - Click the icon to create a new file (or navigate to the `File` menu and click `New`).
+    - Leave the file blank/empty.
+1. Save the file.
+    - In the `Save As` dialog, box, change the `Save as type` to `All types`.
+    - Then, when prompted for a file name, with the microSD card still attached, navigate to the boot drive that appears in Computer (it may be labeled as `bootfs`).
+    - Enter the file name:

+      `ssh`

+      and then click `Save`.
+1. "Eject" and then remove the microSD card from the technician computer.
+    - In the _Notification Area_ or _System Tray_, find the icon for `Safely Remove Hardware and Eject Media`. `Right-click` on it, then click `Eject bootfs (E:)` - or a similarly named item related to the installed microSD card.
+    - In a few moments, you should receive a `Safe to remove hardware` notification.
+Remove the microSD card.
+    - If you do not receive the `Safe to remove hardware` notification, close all programs,  Windows Explorer windows, and Terminal/Command Prompt/PowerShell windows that could be using the drive, then try again.
+    - If you still cannot safely remove the microSD card and are confident that every relevant program has been closed, remove the drive anyway.